acenet-arc/cloud_from_a_to_z/_episodes/15-day2-create-a-wordpress-site.md

 ~~~
 {: .output}

-Next, it is a good idea to also create a separate MySQL (who does *NOT* have administrative access) that WordPress will use exclusively to administrate the `wordpress` database.
+Next, it is a good idea to also create a separate MySQL user (who does *NOT* have administrative access) that WordPress will use exclusively to administrate the `wordpress` database.
 In order to tighten security, only WordPress is required to have access to this user's authentication credentials and the only database this user has access to is the `wordpress` database.
 Again, to keep things simple, let's call this user `wordpressuser`.
 In production, you would want to create a strong and unique password for this user.
 However, for this course, we will use `userMySQLPassword` as the password.

 ~~~
 mysql> GRANT ALL ON wordpress.* TO 'wordpressuser'@'localhost' IDENTIFIED BY 'userMySQLPassword';